cdrummey216/whoami/whoami.md

 * The question 'What am I?' naturally follows the answer to 'Who am I?'
 * An explanation is needed for *how* or *in what manner* an identity exists in reality (asking 'I am, but how is it that I _think_?')
-* For example, consider Descartes' _cogito ergo sum_ and 'the identity equations', the combination of which permits the self to simultaneaoulsy perceive 'who' (_I think, therefore I am_) and define 'what' for themselves (_I exist (1), therefore I am (ϕ)_).
-The answer to the question 'What am I?' serves as the foundation for _understanding the self_ because this answer is the first that meaningfully connects an identity to the reality in which it exists.
+* For example, consider Descartes' _cogito ergo sum_ and 'the identity equations', the combination of which permits the Self to simultaneaoulsy perceive 'who' (_I think, therefore I am_) and define 'what' for themselves (_I exist (1), therefore I am (ϕ)_).
+The answer to the question 'What am I?' serves as the foundation for _understanding the Self_ because this answer is the first that meaningfully connects an identity to the reality in which it exists.
 * So, when asked 'What am I?', the response 'I am a living being' is affirmed.
 * In order to be considered 'living', an identity (self) must be 'alive'. //I know I am alive because the BEGIN iteration demonstrates that self is alive utilizing the binary state of alive/not alive
 * Living (to be alive) is a binary state, so only one alternative exists.
 Any reasonable person would agree that being alive is better than being not alive. (good > not good (bad), alive > not alive)
 * Life is good. //existential calm, or I know who and what I am.
 I conceive my self and understand how my self exists in reality and therefore can begin to make sense of the world around me. 'good' is a judgment made about what the binary state ('alive'/'not alive') *represents*, or 'Life'.
 The judgement that *Life is good* is universal because the only alternative ('I am not alive') represents death, which any reasonable person would perceive as 'not good'.
-Death is 'not good' from the perspective of the self because it reresents the end of self.
+Death is 'not good' from the perspective of the Self because it reresents the end of self.
 Death is also good as a part of Life.
 See also END iteration, c = 0
 * A shared consciousness is created whenever there is shared knowledge (truth or belief) between two or more individuals. for example, two people have a shared consciousness when they have shared the same experience (ie truth, actual event) or when they believe the same thing (ie belief, government/religion/choice).
 So, a common good (*universally true AND good*) has the potential to be the foundation of a universally true shared consciouness (ie every individual agrees that 'Life is good').

 ## The Isle[0]